 Kolar always has a lot to offer.
-In and around Kolar there are many palces of religious and historical importance as well has there are places for adventure and trekking.
+In and around Kolar there are many places of religious and historical importance as well has there are places for adventure and trekking.
+Recently we have undertaken a weekend trip from Bangalore towards kolar which was wonderful.
+Here are details.

 There are 2 important temples in Kolar which I have been thinking of visiting them for quite some time.
 These 2 temples are Kolaramma temple and Someshwara temple.